Application to Join a Research Group

 5. Follow this link to the online application form for joining a research group.
 You will be asked to login using your Swarthmore username and password to access the application.

-You must complete the online application by Friday December 7th at Noon.
+You must complete the online application by Noon on Wednesday December 10th.

 Assignment of Students to Research Groups

 Chemistry/Biochemistry faculty members meet as a group to look over all the submitted applications in December.
 You will receive feedback about the availability of research positions after that meeting has taken place.
-The Biology and Physics department have a different schedule for research group placements so please contact faculty members in those departments directly for information.
+The Biology department has a different schedule for research group placements so please contact faculty members in those departments directly for information.

-If you have any questions, please contact the current department chair, Kathleen Howard at khoward1.
+If you have any questions, please contact the current department chair, Robert Paley (rpaley1).